MJoergen/nexys4ddr/dyoc/README.md

 ## Overall design ##

-The computer we're building will be running on a FPGA board, and inside the FPGA there will be:
+The computer we're building will be running on an FPGA board, and inside the FPGA there will be:
 * VGA interface (GPU)
 * Memory (RAM and ROM)
 * 6502 CPU